Vibe Coding 101: Natural Language Programming Guide

 The key insight is that vibe coding doesn't eliminate the need for programming knowledge.
 In fact, it requires deeper understanding of system architecture, security principles, and software design patterns.
 The best vibe coders are experienced developers who know what to ask for, how to review generated code critically, and when to override AI suggestions based on domain expertise.
 It's augmentation, not replacement.

-Leading Vibe Coding Tools in December 2025
+Vibe Coding Tools Comparison: December 2025 Rankings

 The vibe coding ecosystem has matured rapidly in 2025, with several production-ready tools competing for developer mindshare.
 Each tool takes a different approach to intent-driven programming, optimized for specific workflows and use cases.
 Understanding these differences is crucial for selecting the right tool for your team.